truenas/middleware/docs/userguide/freenas_install.rst

 directory on disk with sufficient space to hold the virtual machine.

 Once you make your selection and press "Next", you will see a summary of your choices.
 Use the "Back" button to return to a previous screen if you need to change any values.
-Otherwise, click "Finish" to finish using the wizard.
+Otherwise, click "Finish" to complete the wizard.
 The virtual machine will be listed in the left frame, as seen in the example in
 Figure 2.6h.

 **Figure 2.6h: The New Virtual Machine**